Employment Specialist

 Starting Pay: $19-$20 DOE

-The employment specialist will ensure the provision of quality services in the Employment Related Services department.
+We are seeking an employment specialist will ensure the provision of quality services in the Employment Related Services department.
 Provide Supported Employment services to members in the Work Adjustment Training program with a diagnosed Mental Health challenge (GMH or SMI) seeking to prepare for, obtain and/or maintain employment in the community.
 Adhere to the philosophy of normalization and community integration as appropriate.
 Attend meetings on assigned caseload; communicate any concerns and or accomplishments, presenting information in a professional manner.
-Be aware of individuals’ physical restrictions and medical concerns.
-Be aware of normal safety routines and procedures as they apply to services.
-Ensure that all equipment utilized is properly maintained.

 • Requires a high school diploma or GED.